The Wellness Core Dog Food Review: Tested & Evaluated 2023

 Do Not Buy If…

-While this brand checks a lot of boxes, it might not be the right choice if you:
+While this brand checks a lot of boxes, our team of independent experts share that it might not be the right choice if you:

 Overall, this is above-average dog food.
 Even though the price is like other mid-range options, the ingredients used are of higher quality.
 It’s also uncommon to see this kind of meat-forward recipe at this price point.

-If you’re looking for good dog food and don’t mind trying kibble, this is a nice option to give your dog.
+If you’re looking for good dog food and don’t mind trying kibble, our panel of experts agree that this is a nice option to give your dog.

 Want to read more dog food brand reviews?
 Check out the below: